How to book an Uber or Lyft with Google Home

 Need a ride?
-You can start booking an Uber or Lyft with your Google Home ($129 at Walmart) speaker.
+You can start booking an Uber or Lyft with your Google Home speaker.

 Just give a command to your speaker or hub and your choices are sent to your phone.
 The best part?
 The built-in Google Assistant will search for the best ride-hailing options so you can get out the door faster while spending less.